mikesprague/bigred-link/README.md

 ## Requirements

-You will need to have MongoDB running (install locally or use remotely via [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) or another provider of your choice).
+You will need a free [Subabase](https://supabase.com/) account to use for the database.

 This project uses [Bugsnag](https://bugsnag.com) for error reporting.
 You will need to create a free account and set up a project to get a Bugsnag key.